uwcartlab/webmapping/Chapter03/readme.md

     window.onload = jsAjax();

-> ### **Examine the API Documentation for the [`fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/fetch) method to determine the purpose each parameter serves.
-Then, write a script using a Fetch request that prints _MegaCities.geojson_ file to the console in _main.js_.**
+> ### **Examine the API Documentation for the [`fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/fetch) method to determine the purpose each property serves.
+Then, write a script using a `fetch()` request that prints _MegaCities.geojson_ file to the console in _main.js_.**

-Note that regardless of the method used, there is always a URL string that points to the data and at least one callback function specified within the parameters.
+Note that regardless of the `method` used for `fetch()`, there always is a URL string that points to the data location and at least one callback function specified within the parameters.
 The purpose served by the URL string should be obvious—find the data we want—but the callback function may be trickier to fully understand.
-Next, we will examine the reason for both callback functions in the Fetch request, and how to debug the callback function in your script.
+Next, we examine the reason for both callback functions in the `fetch()` request and describe how to debug the callback function in your script.

 Lesson 3: Understanding AJAX Callback Functions
 -----------------------------------------------